 Physical therapists provide services that help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
 They restore, maintain, and promote overall fitness and health.
 Their patients include accident victims and individuals with disabling conditions such as low back pain, arthritis, heart disease, fractures, head injuries, and cerebral palsy.
 Therapists examine patients' medical histories, then test and measure their strength, range of motion, balance and coordination, posture, muscle performance, respiration, and motor function.
 They also determine patients' ability to be independent and reintegrate into the community or workplace after injury or illness.
 Next, they develop treatment plans describing the treatment strategy, its purpose, and the anticipated outcome.

 Physical Therapy schools do not require a particular major.
 Biology is the most common major for the Physical Therapy program at the University of Mississippi Medical Center.
 You should major in an area that you enjoy, as long as you take the required prerequisite courses.
-The required courses for the DPT program at the University of Mississippi Medical Center are: 2 courses of physics (with lab); 2 300-400 level science courses; 1 statistics course at a senior college.
+The required courses for the DPT program at the University of Mississippi Medical Center are 2 courses of physics (with lab); 2 300-400 level science courses; 1 statistics course at a senior college.
 The statistics course can be taken in a Math, Psychology or Education department.

 Effective May 2004, the University of Mississippi Medical Center offers only a Doctorate in Physical Therapy.
-It is a 36 month program beginning in the summer session each year.
-Requirements for entry are: Baccalaureate degree, minimum GPA of 2.75, score results from the GRE exam and a total 40 hours of observation time at a two physical therapy clinics, 20 hours at each site.
+It is a 36-month program beginning in the summer session each year.
+Requirements for entry are a Baccalaureate degree, minimum GPA of 2.75, score results from the GRE exam and a total 40 hours of observation time at two physical therapy clinics, 20 hours at each site.

 You will need to take the Graduate Record Exam (GRE).

 What kind of GPA do I need to get into Physical Therapy School?